Considering she is 234 years old today and accounting for all the wrinkles

 broadcast nationally from a radio studio later that day.

-everything, it's important to remember that this
+Since context is just about everything, it's important to remember that this

-Nazi invasion of Poland and then Europe,
+was about two years after the Nazi invasion of Poland and then Europe,

 and German efforts to bomb England into surrender.
 There was a great